domoszlai/bezier2biarc/README.md

 - Install community edition of Visual Studio 2022 (at least 17.4) or the latest Visual Studio for Mac
 - Install .NET 7.0 SDK
 - Check out the repository and run `dotnet workload restore`
-- Open BiArcTutorial.csproj and pray (I did not manage to run the project on Windows only on Mac)
+- Open BiArcTutorial.csproj and pray